n8sOrganization/simple-K8s-OIDC/README.md

   name: cluster-admin
 subjects:
 - kind: Group
-  name: k8s-cluster-admins #This is the group membership we present in our OIDC ID Token EOF
+  name: k8s-cluster-admins #<-- This is the group membership we present in our OIDC ID Token EOF
 ```